RylieWeaver/rylieweaver.github.io/WordleBot/README.md

 ### Wordle

-Wordle is a game run by the New York Times where the goal is to guess an unknown 5-letter 'target word' in as few attempts as possible (with a hard cap at 6 attempts).
+Wordle is a game run by The New York Times where the goal is to guess an unknown 5-letter 'target word' in as few attempts as possible (with a hard cap at 6 attempts).
 After each guess, the characters in the guessed word are highlighted according to their presence in the target word:
 - **Green**: in the target word at that location
 - **Yellow**: in the target word but not at that location, and the total number of greens/yellows does not exceed the count in the target word (characters on the left are given priority to be marked yellow).
 - **Grey**: not in the target word or otherwise did not fit green/yellow requirements